Crafts to inspire curiosity about the past, the present and human expression.

 Lunar New Year:

 Dragon Dance puppets, rattle drums and Red Envelopes…..a few of the many traditions of this important, vibrant, family focused holiday.
-These crafts look to both the past and the present: this New Year’s Celebration still brings family and friends together throughout Asia and around the world.
+These crafts look to both the past and the present.
+The Lunar New Year’s Celebration brings family and friends together throughout Asia and around the world.

 Goblins Teeth and Fairy Wings: